If you’ve been experimenting with ways to relieve ADHD naturally, this list of natural alternatives to ADHD meds may help!

 The idea is that supplementing GABA will help to relieve these symptoms.
 However, GABA cannot pass the blood-brain barrier, so effects will not be long-lasting.
 The only GABA able to actually pass the blood-brain barrier is that created by your brain.

 An herb called passionflower can help your brain create GABA itself.
-It has a notably calming effect on symptoms of ADHD, and I’ve also used it to ease anxiety and improve sleep.
-(Find my herbal sleep bomb recipe here.)
+It has a notably calming effect on symptoms of ADHD, and can also be used it to ease anxiety and improve sleep.
+(Find the herbal sleep bomb recipe here.)

-While using passionflower as a tincture for various calming purposes seemed to help, the results were not overwhelmingly impressive.
+While using passionflower as a tincture for various calming purposes may help, it may not be strong enough for serious results.

 Enter Neural Balance.

-I recently came across a supplement that contains high levels of passionflower extracts to target and improve brain health and promote calm.
+There is a newer supplement that contains high levels of passionflower extracts to target and improve brain health and promote calm.

 The proprietary combination of passionflower and other key ingredients is called Anandanol and it helps with: